 Print full article

-Diagnosis usually is made through review of the patient's symptoms and exposure (for example, history of travel to an endemic area, such as the U.S.A) and confirmed by testing the patient's blood and spinal fluid at a reference or public health laboratory.
-In the USA, nucleic acid tests and antibody testing is also used to screen all blood donors for WNV.
-The Australian Red Cross does not routinely screen for WNV but will utilise only the plasma portion of blood donations from travelers who have recently visited endemic areas for 8 weeks after return to Australia to minimise any risk of transmission.
+Diagnosis usually is made through review of the patient's symptoms and exposure (for example, history of travel to an endemic area, such as the U.S.A.) and confirmed by testing the patient's blood and spinal fluid at a reference or public health laboratory.
+In the U.S.A., nucleic acid tests and antibody testing is also used to screen all blood donors for WNV.
+The Australian Red Cross does not routinely screen for WNV but will utilise only the plasma portion of blood donations from travellers who have recently visited endemic areas within 4 weeks after return to Australia to minimise any risk of transmission.